2024-2025 tax brackets: Know what you owe this year

 Tax credits

 Tax credits directly lower your tax bill.
 For example, if you owe $1,000 in taxes and qualify for a $1,000 credit, the credit can zero out your tax liability.
-Some, like the Child Tax Credit, are refundable, meaning if the credit amount exceeds what you owe in taxes, you receive the difference in your refund (conversely, if your income is higher, you may need to repay some or all of the money you received).
+Some, like the Child Tax Credit, are refundable, meaning if the credit amount exceeds what you owe in taxes, you receive the difference in your refund.
+But if your income is higher, you may need to repay some or all of the money you received.

 Tax deductions

 Tax deductions reduce the amount of income that's subject to tax.
-They can be above-the-line (used to calculate your adjusted gross income (AGI) or below-the-line (deducted after AGI is calculated).
-Above-the-line deductions include things like Individual Retirement Account (IRA) contributions and student loan interest.
+They can be above-the-line (used to calculate your adjusted gross income, or AGI) or below-the-line (deducted after AGI is calculated).
+Above-the-line deductions include things like Individual Retirement Account contributions and student loan interest.
 Below-the-line deductions are itemized deductions you claim on the Schedule A tax form, which a tax professional can help prepare.

 Standard deductions vs. itemized deductions